MiskaMoska/maptools/README.md

-Maptools (Memristor-based-AI Production Tools) is It is a Python-based tool kit for designing and developing Memristors-based AI chips.
+Maptools (Memristor-based-AI Production Tools) is a Python-based tool kit for designing and developing Memristors-based AI chips.
 It enables end-to-end mapping from algorithms to hardware and provides system-level pre-simulation.